FloatinSeine/CouplingExtendedMembership/README.md

 An example to demonstrate using the ExtendedMembershipProvider with a DDD membership account model data management and <a href="http://ravendb.net">RaveDB</a> storage.
 The aim was the decouple the storage engine from the main application and Membership Provider.<br />
-Allows Standard local membership and social membership sign in.<br />
-Allows a simple roles authorisation.<br />
+Allows Standard local membership and social membership sign in.
+Also includes a simple roles provider for authorisation.<br />
 <br />
 Its a bit rough and ready at the moment, much is missing but most of the basic concepts are included providing a base to extend further.</br>
 <br />